vladen/aeroflow/specifications/readme.md

 }), seed);
 ```

-emits @seed when flow is not empty.
+Emits @seed when flow is not empty.

 ```js
 var seed = 42;